Do You Have Bad Security Habits?

 Emailing Sensitive Information

-Sending unencrypted emails is a common source of data breaches and also another common employee security bad habit.
+Sending unencrypted emails is a common source of data breaches and another common employee security bad habit.
 It is best to avoid sending sensitive information via email whenever possible.
 If you must send an email containing sensitive information, such as protected health information (PHI), you must use email encryption.

 Off-Site And Remote Work Habits